El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

 2. `var foo = 'bar';`

-    The scope of a `var` variable depends on its <u>current execution context</u>, which could be function-scoped if it is inside a function or global-scoped otherwise.
+    The scope of a `var` variable depends on its current execution context, which could be function-scoped if it is inside a function or global-scoped otherwise.
 It is also noticeable that assigning a value to an undeclared variable implicitly creates it as a global variable, so at least one of `const`, `var` or `let` should be used when declaring a variable.

 3. `let foo = 'bar';`